Beta travel planning tool

 Input parameters

-- Route: distance, trip days, traveler count and reserve distance.
+- Route distance, trip length, traveler count and reserve distance.

-- Budget: food, stay, activities, connectivity, vehicle reserve and miscellaneous cost items.
+- Food, overnight stay, activities, connectivity, vehicle reserve and other budget items.

 Output values

-- Daily energy, battery estimate in Ah, and a solar-panel planning estimate.
+- Daily energy, total trip energy, battery estimate and solar context.

 Step-by-step example

-- Then enter fuel, water, daily energy and budget items.
+- Add fuel, water, daily power and budget assumptions for this trip.

-- Compare the resulting budget and resource estimates with real routes and conditions on VanLife.uz.
+- Compare the result with real route options, stop choices and local conditions on VanLife.uz.

 Worked examples

 No. Battery and solar outputs are preliminary planning context only.
-Verify real equipment decisions with the dedicated SpecCalc electrical tools and qualified professional review when needed.
+Use the dedicated battery, inverter and solar calculators, then verify any real equipment decisions separately.

 Related calculators